Nikkei snaps 2-day winning run, hits resistance

 "Many foreign investors have left the market for the Christmas holidays and it's difficult to form new positions ahead of the three-day weekend."

-The broader Topix index .TOPX eased 0.4 percent as overseas investors continued to unload Japanese stocks.
-Foreigners sold a net 210.6 billion yen ($2.70 billion) worth of stocks last week, down from the previous week's 587.7 billion yen, Ministry of Finance data showed.
+The broader Topix index eased 0.4 percent as overseas investors continued to unload Japanese stocks.
+Foreigners sold a net 210.6 billion yen worth of stocks last week, down from the previous week's 587.7 billion yen, Ministry of Finance data showed.

 In terms of valuations, the Topix carried a 12-month forward price-to-earnings ratio of 11.7, slightly more expensive than the S&P 500's 11.3, Thomson Reuters Datastream data showed.